Enforcing Your Divorce Decree: Money and Property Issues

 - Spanish / Español

-- How do I make sure I get payments from my ex-spouse every month?
+- How do I make sure my ex-spouse pays child support?

-- What if my ex-spouse owes me back support?
+- What if my ex owes back support?

 - Can I change the child support amount?

-- How do I make sure I get the property the Final Divorce Order awarded me?
+- How do I get the property the Final Divorce Order awarded me?

-- How do we divide the retirement benefits after the court enters the Final Divorce Order?
+- How do we divide the retirement benefits after our divorce is final?

-- What if my ex has not paid debts s/he was ordered to in the Final Divorce Order?
+- What if my ex has not paid debts as ordered?

 - What if my Final Divorce Order is from an out-of-state court?